 Wellington International is not just an equestrian sports destination, but it is also an integral component of the Village's character and community.
 It is similarly supported by the community, in a symbiotic relationship.
 One of the key differentiators with Wellington and this facility is that the showgrounds are surrounded by both residential and equestrian communities, including the adjacent communities of Mallet Hill to the east and Equestrian Club Estates to the south.
 These communities contribute to a live, work, and play environment that encourages investment in the community in both barns and housing.
 Village residents use the community bridle paths, train at the equestrian facilities, and walk, ride, or golf cart to equestrian sporting events.
-The residential component is necessary to create and support the equestrian lifestyle and community that the Village is known for.
-The expansion of Wellington International will require residential communities that are intentionally and properly integrated with the showgrounds and the community to preserve and enhance the Village's equestrian lifestyle and support its equestrian industry.
+The residential component is complimentary to support the equestrian lifestyle and community that the Village of Wellington has uniquely become.
+Throughout Wellington's history, the existing and new investment in showgrounds venues all require vital residential and farm communities that are intentionally integrated with the existing equestrian facilities and the community to preserve and enhance the Village's equestrian lifestyle and support its equestrian industry.

 The Subject Property, which surrounds Wellington International and its adjacent residential communities, is vacant except for minimal equestrian structures and the temporary polo field.
 Although vacant, the Subject Property is currently approved for 199 residential units allocated throughout the parcels.
-The Application seeks to reallocate (and decrease) those residential units so that the Subject Property's footprint can accommodate the showground expansion.
-The western 114.65 acres of the Subject Property (Pod F Phases V, VI, and a portion of VII) will house the south showgrounds.
-The eastern 155.24 acres of the Subject Property (Pods E and G) will contain a high-end, gated community with 197-single-family residences (2 fewer than currently approved for the property) to be known as the Estates at Equestrian Village (the "Estates").
-The 18.22 acres located between the new showgrounds and the Estates (the remaining portion of Pod F Phase VII) will have equestrian amenities available to the Estate's residents.
-The extent of the amenities included will be subject to the release of a conservation easement on a 12acre portion of the 18.22 acres which is being sought through a separate application with the South Florida Water Management District.
-The residential equestrian amenities, along with the existing preserve area, create an organic transition between the showgrounds and the proposed residential community.
-The residents will have access to the equestrian amenities via a private golf cart path.
-Public multi-modal transportation, including improved bridle trails and golf cart and pedestrian paths, will integrate the Subject Property's equestrian and residential uses and connect the site to the surrounding residential communities.
+The Applicant seeks to reallocate (and decrease) those residential units so that the Subject Property's footprint can accommodate an additional equestrian venue to enhance equestrian capacity in Wellington.
+This application has two paramount goals-providing for additional equestrian facilities to augment Wellington's equestrian capacity and offerings and to provide a high-quality and complementary residential club community to support and enhance the equestrian lifestyle in Wellington.
+The western 114.65 acres of the Subject Property (Pod F Phases V, VI, and a portion of VII) will be the home of these new facilities.
+The eastern 155.24 acres of the Subject Property (Pods E and G) will contain a high-end, gated community with 114 single-family residences (85 fewer than currently approved for the property), to be known as "The Wellington South".